 The Company grants credit to its customers, which operate primarily in the energy, industrial and manufacturing markets.
 Concentrations of credit risk are limited because the Company has a large number of geographically diverse customers, thus spreading trade credit risk.
 The Company controls credit risk through credit evaluations, credit limits and monitoring procedures.
 The Company performs periodic credit evaluations of its customers' financial condition and, generally, does not require collateral but may require letters of credit or prepayments for certain sales.
-Credit losses are provided for in the financial statements.
-Allowances for doubtful accounts are determined based on a continuous process of assessing the Company's portfolio on an individual customer basis taking into account current market conditions and trends.
-This process consists of a thorough review of historical collection experience, current aging status of the customer accounts and financial condition of the Company's customers.
-Based on a review of these factors, the Company will establish or adjust allowances for specific customers.
-Balances that remain outstanding after the Company has used reasonable collection efforts are written off through a charge to the allowance and a credit to receivables.
+Allowances for doubtful accounts are established based on an evaluation of accounts receivable aging, and where applicable, specific reserves on an individual customer basis.
+With the adoption of ASU 2016-13 the estimated AFDA reflects the Company's immediate recognition of current expected credit losses by incorporating the historical loss experience, as well as current and future market conditions that are reasonably available.
+Judgments in the estimate of AFDA include global economic and business conditions, oil and gas industry and market conditions, customers' financial conditions and account receivables past due.
+Balances that remain outstanding after the Company has used reasonable collection efforts are written off.
 No single customer represents more than 10% of the Company's revenue.